marialundhammar/marialundhammar/README.md

 -->

-### About Me
+### 😎 About Me
-One of my biggest interests is the development of the digital world and I found it very exciting thinking of how technology really can impact people's everyday lives.
-That is also why I started studying frontend development @Mediainstitutet in Malmö.
+One of my biggest interests is the development of the digital world and I thought it was very exciting to think about how technology can really affect people's everyday lives.
+That is also why I previously studied UX design and now diving into <b>frontend development @Mediainstitutet in Malmö </b>.

 In school I have gained knowledge (this far) in:
 <ul>